 A principle of athlete development is that “every athlete is entitled to competent coaching”.
 To improve the minimum standard of coaching throughout our athlete development system, CCC has in place established standards for coaching qualifications.
 These standards are also needed to prepare our sport system to meet the minimum coaching qualifications required for the Canada Winter Games and other events such as Provincial Winter Games.

-Coaches must be active NCCP Community Coaches “in training” (must have completed the ICC Workshop) in order to supervise, instruct or coach ski activities for children six years of age and younger, or assist with the supervising, instructing or coaching of ski activities for children six to nine years of age; and
+Coaches must be active NCCP Community Coaches “in training” (completed the Coach Initiation in Sport and Introduction to Community Coaching e-Learning modules) in order to supervise, instruct or coach ski activities for children six years of age and younger, or assist with the supervising, instructing or coaching of ski activities for children six to nine years of age; and

-Coaches must be active, “trained” NCCP Community Coaches (must have completed the Community Coach Workshop) in order to supervise, instruct or coach ski activities for children six to nine years of age, or assist with the supervising, instructing or coaching of ski activities for children nine to sixteen years of age; and
+Coaches must be active, “trained” NCCP Community Coaches (completed the Community Coaching workshop) in order to supervise, instruct or coach ski activities for children six to nine years of age, or assist with the supervising, instructing or coaching of ski activities for children nine to sixteen years of age; and

-Coaches must be active NCCP CCI coaches “in training” (must have completed the L2T Dryland workshop) in order to supervise, instruct or coach ski activities for children nine to sixteen years of age; and
+Coaches must be active NCCP CCI coaches “in training” (completed the CCI-L2T Dryland workshop) in order to supervise, instruct or coach ski activities for children nine to sixteen years of age; and

 Coaches under sixteen years of age (U16) that have completed the ICC Workshop can only assist with ski activities for children six years of age and younger, under the supervision of a qualified coach 16 years of age or older; and